surge-synthesizer/surge-rack/docs/nightlychangelog.md

 ### New Behaviors and Features

 - Port right mouse buttons have all sorts of neat things I need to document
+- EGxVCA EOC can send a trigger on any transition not just EOC, or on all transitions

 ### Bug Fixes